Skeletal Muscle: What Is It, Function, Location & Anatomy

 Conditions and Disorders

-What conditions and disorders affect skeletal muscles?
+What are the common conditions and disorders that affect striated muscles?

 A wide range of conditions can affect skeletal muscles, from mild injuries to serious or even life-threatening myopathies (diseases that affect skeletal muscles).
 A few are: